qawolf/qawolf/docs/docs/use_custom_selectors.md

 In the code above, you'll notice that the element you clicked on is stored under the `"node"` key, and that all of its attributes are saved.
 The two direct ancestors are also stored under the `"ancestors"` key of the `Selector` object.

 When you run your test, QA Wolf will look for a close enough match to the original element you clicked on.
 It will consider all of the target element attributes, as well as those of its two ancestors.
-By not relying on a single brittle selector, your tests will be more robust to scenarios like dynamic CSS classes and changes to your front end code.
+By not relying on a single brittle selector, your tests will be more robust to situations like dynamic CSS classes and changes to your front end code.

 Because the selectors file contains the information QA Wolf needs to find each element, you should avoid editing it.